You are here

 If you are interested in what’s happening to plant and animal populations in your community, either on a seasonal or long-term basis, turn your interest into a valuable community science project.

 Nature’s Notebook is a great tool for answering questions about the timing of plant and animal life cycle events.
 Projects looking at pollination, fruit harvesting and leaf fall are emerging at schools, parks and nature centers across the country.
 It is also an excellent way to teach observation skills and conduct hands-on, experiential and place-based education.

 There are many different ways to get started, from training others, to creating a phenology monitoring group, to starting a phenology trail in your town.
 Get started with our Program Planning Guide, designed to help you brainstorm what kind of project might suit your needs.
 Every effort is a little bit different!
-Let us if you have questions or need help, at email@example.com.
+Let us know if you have questions or need help, at email@example.com.

 Set Up a Shared Site

 We offer the capacity for many observers to collect data at the same sites, and on the same plants and animal species, as part of a Local Phenology Project.